Frequently Asked Questions

 To submit your request, e-mail firstname.lastname@example.org or fax 770-498-5735.
 Your Memo/Letter should detail date and time of shoot, crew size, number of vehicles entering Park, desired location(s) for filming/photography, Start/End times and list of equipment to be used during shoot.
 Also, include how the photos/film will be used.

 Only dogs and cats are welcome to visit the Park.
 They must be kept on a leash no longer than 6 feet and they are not allowed in many of the public areas including the Lasershow Lawn, the Walk Up Trail, or Special Events Areas.
-Pets also are not allowed on the attractions.
+Pets also are not allowed within ticketed areas or on the attractions.
 We do not have animal boarding at Stone Mountain Park.
 However, you may contact the Stone Mountain Vets at 770-469-6112 or Main Street Veterinarians at 770-498-4620.
 These organizations provide boarding for animals and are located close to Stone Mountain Park.
 However, these organizations are not affiliated with or endorsed by Stone Mountain Park.

 Yes.
 Strollers, manual wheelchairs, and electronic controlled vehicles (ECV's) are available for rent at the Adventure Center with a valid state or federal identification.
 Credit card is required for wheelchair rentals.
 Wheelchair, ECV, and stroller quantities are limited and subject to availability.